Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ### Receiving the Push Notification

 The service worker listens for various events from the push messaging service.
 The `push`{:.js} event may have data attached.
 You can use the data to specify your notifications.
 The payload of your message has to be relatively small, though.
-If you need to send something large you can send what's called a "tickle": You use the push message as a signal to fetch data from your server in the service worker.
+If you need to send more data you can send what's called a "tickle": You use the push message as a signal to fetch data from your server in the service worker.

 The payload has to be encrypted, which is good for privacy, but difficult to implement.
 Which again brings us to the benefits of using a library.